Developing Global Citizens and Lifelong Learners

 As the backbone for all Wentworth degrees, the School of Sciences and Humanities recognizes that students across all disciplines benefit from building skills in scientific inquiry, communication, ethics, critical thinking, and leadership.
 Expert faculty teach courses that provide foundational instruction in the sciences, as well as courses that teach students to employ creative approaches to problem-solving and professional development.
 Wentworth's School of Sciences and Humanities ensures that every student reaches their maximum potential by equipping them with the necessary tools to become lifelong learners and doers, as well as global citizens and successful professionals in their field.

 Median starting salary for Wentworth graduates (National Avg - $50k)

-Choose from minors in a variety of different disciplines.
+Choose from two majors and seven minors in a variety of different disciplines.

 Courses like Microbiology and Thermal Physics help students build a deep foundational knowledge of important scientific concepts.